australias-best-silo-art

-The Australian Silo Art Trail is a living outdoor gallery that stretches out over 8,500 km beginning in Northam, Western Australia and ending in the tiny rural town of Three Moon, in rural south east Queensland.
+The Australian Silo Art Trail is a living outdoor gallery that stretches out over 10,000km, from Northam, Western Australia to the tiny rural town of Three Moon, in rural south east Queensland.

-Beginning as recently as March 2015 when the Northam CBH Group grain silos were painted by two international artists, Phlegm from the UK and Hense from the United States, the trail has now grown to over 50 large scale murals that light up the skyline of the regional towns they live in.
+Beginning in 2015 when the Northam CBH Group grain silos were painted by two international artists, Phlegm from the UK and HENSE from the United States, the trail has now grown to more than 50 large scale murals.

 Recognising the value it added to local tourism, non-profit creative consultancy FORM decided to create the PUBLIC Silo Trail in Western Australia.
-Since then, the concept has taken off in New South Wales, Queensland, South Australia and especially Victoria, with local and international artists invited to take part.
+Since then, the concept has taken off in New South Wales, Queensland, South Australia, and Victoria, with local and international artists invited to take part.

-Dotted across the country, these gigantic murals depict scenes that reflect the land around them and the people who live there, with road-trippers following the trail or happening upon these brightly coloured canvases.
+These gigantic murals depict scenes that reflect the land around them and the people who live there, with road trippers following the silo art trail or happening upon these brightly coloured canvases.

-The state where it all began, the PUBLIC Silo Art Trail was the first to light up regional Australia, starting with what remains one of the more colourful murals at Northam, 100 kilometres east of Perth.
+The state where it all began, the PUBLIC Silo Art Trail was the first to light up regional Australia with artwork, starting with what remains one of the more colourful murals at Northam, 100km east of Perth.

 Northam-Toodyay Road